Chris Volstad: Minor leagues

+Major leagues

 On July 6, 2008, the Marlins purchased Volstad's contract and added him to the active roster.
-He made his major league debut the same day in a game against the Colorado Rockies, earning the win with 2 scoreless innings from the bullpen.
+He made his major league debut the same day in a game against the Colorado Rockies, earning the win with two scoreless innings from the bullpen.

-On July 11, 2008 Volstad started his first major league game against the Los Angeles Dodgers, earning the win and baffling the Dodger hitters with a 94 mph fastball and sharp 12-6 curveball.
+On July 11, Volstad started his first major league game against the Los Angeles Dodgers, earning the win and baffling the Dodger hitters with a 94 mph fastball and sharp 12-6 curveball.
 Volstad pitched 8 2/3 innings, and gave up 1 run on 5 hits, striking out 6.
 Volstad added his first major league hit in this game: a single off the Dodgers starter Eric Stults.

-On August 7, 2008, Volstad delivered a masterful performance against the NL East-leading Philadelphia Phillies to reduce their lead in the division to 1 1/2 games.
+On August 7, Volstad delivered a masterful performance against the NL East-leading Philadelphia Phillies to reduce their lead in the division to 1 1/2 games.
 He pitched 6 innings of shutout baseball, outdueling Cole Hamels of the Phillies.

 On July 8, 2009, Volstad pitched what many could argue as the best game of his career.
-Against the San Francisco Giants, he pitched his first career complete game allowing only five hits and no runs.
-His win helped the Marlins avoid a sweep in San Francisco.

-In late August 2009 he was sent to the Triple-A New Orleans Zephyrs after a 1 2/3 inning start against the San Diego Padres.
+Against the San Francisco Giants, he pitched his first career complete game allowing only five hits and no runs; his win helped the Marlins avoid a sweep.
+In late August, he was sent to the Triple-A New Orleans Zephyrs after a 1 2/3 inning start against the San Diego Padres.
+Volstad made 29 starts for Miami during the regular season, compiling a 9-13 record and 5.21 ERA with 107 strikeouts over 159 innings of work.

 In September 2010, Volstad was involved in a bench clearing brawl against the Washington Nationals.
 In the day's previous game, the Nationals' Nyjer Morgan intentionally ran into Marlins' catcher Brett Hayes on a play at home plate where Morgan was called out.
 Hayes separated his shoulder and it was determined later that night that he would miss the remainder of the season.
 In Morgan's first at-bat, Volstad threw at Morgan, hitting him.
 Morgan proceeded to steal two bases when the Marlins had an almost double digit lead, breaking an unwritten rule of ethics in the game.
 Offended by Morgan once again, Volstad threw another pitch at Morgan in his next at-bat, with it going behind Morgan's back.
-Morgan quickly charged the mound, despite the fact that Volstad stood nearly a foot taller than him.
+He was promptly ejected for throwing at him, and Morgan then quickly charged the mound, despite the fact that Volstad stood nearly a foot taller than him.
 Morgan's punch connected, and Morgan was promptly knocked to the ground by Marlins' first baseman Gaby Sánchez, resulting in the bench-clearing brawl.
 After the game, Volstad sported a shiner from the Morgan punch.
 Volstad was suspended for 6 games because of the incident.
+He made 30 total starts for the Marlins during the 2010 campaign, registering a 12-9 record and 4.58 ERA with 102 strikeouts across 175 innings pitched.

+Volstad made 29 starts for the Marlins in the 2011 season, posting a 5-13 record and 4.89 ERA with 117 strikeouts across 165 2/3 innings pitched.